Guide to Basic Sewing Stitches

 Catch Stitch

-A catch stitch, or cross-stitch, is one of the standard sewing techniques used for hemming.
+A catch stitch, or cross-stitch, is a standard sewing technique for hemming.
 The use of this stitch creates a zig-zag series of X’s on the underside of a piece of fabric.
 Strong and flexible, these stitches are barely visible on the outside of a garment and offer a clean finish for raw edges.

 Catch Stitch